Boniker/Testing-GitHub_Actions-for_AWS-S3-Bucket/README.md

-# GitHub Actions Deploy Django to AWS ELastic Beanstalk
+# GitHub Actions Deploy Project to AWS ELastic Beanstalk

 Status of the Last Deployment